rkapuria/jungle-project/README.md

 __Commmands__

-1. __cucumber features/scenarios__ : This will execute all scenarios from all features
+1. __cucumber features__ : This will execute all scenarios from all features

 ## Reporting :eyes:
 Jungle automation reports are created in following format